 More on Google Shopping Ads here.

 With Shopping Ads becoming increasingly popular, plus the increasing threats to Google’s ad business posed by Amazon’s move into paid ads on its marketplace, Google saw the opportunity to provide an ad format that allowed the user to purchase within the ad itself.
-Google Actions, along with its universal shopping cart, was a natural extension to the Shopping Ad.
+Google Buy on Google, along with its universal shopping cart, was a natural extension to the Shopping Ad.

-To make this an attractive alternative for merchants, Google initially rolled out Actions as a cost-per-sale performance model, rather than Shopping Ads’ pay-per-click model.
-Google didn’t charge you anything to participate in Google Actions until one of your products was purchased.
+To make this an attractive alternative for merchants, Google initially rolled out Buy on Google as a cost-per-sale performance model, rather than Shopping Ads’ pay-per-click model.
+Google didn’t charge you anything to participate in Buy on Google until one of your products was purchased.
 And then, the fee was a percentage of your revenue (between 5% – 15%).

-Then on July 23rd, 2020, Google announced major changes to the Google Actions program.
-Gone were the commission fees, Google Actions like Surfaces was now a free program.
-Users still purchased through Google’s shopping cart, with each order being pushed to the Google Merchant Center, but the customer relationship was passed off to the merchant rather than being owned by Google in Actions’ first incarnation.
+Then on July 23rd, 2020, Google announced major changes to the Buy on Google program.
+Gone were the commission fees, Buy on Google like Free Product Listings was now a free program.
+Users still purchased through Google’s shopping cart, with each order being pushed to the Google Merchant Center, but the customer relationship was passed off to the merchant rather than being owned by Google as it was in Buy on Google.
 This meant that the merchant looked after customer service and refunds, rather than these being performed by Google as had been the case.

 To support the “Buy on Google” filter in Google Shopping, Google also creates a “mini-store” for each participating merchant, meaning all your products are aggregated under your brand banner, making it easy for users to browse your entire product line.

-The fact that Google Actions is now free makes it very attractive, especially as demands on your resources are low with Actions.
+The fact that Buy on Google is now free makes it very attractive, especially as demands on your resources are low with Buy on Google.
 No campaigns to set up and optimize in Google Ads.
 Orders are synced from Google to your Shopify store automatically (by AdAmplify).
 So, you continue to use the same processes you’re used to using in Shopify.

 You don’t want to “ignore” this group of potential buyers, given the fact that they are more likely to make purchases based on their position in the purchase funnel.
-Also, if your products are an ideal fit, Actions can tap you into a growing audience on emerging platforms like voice, only open to merchants using Actions.
+Also, if your products are an ideal fit, Buy on Google can tap you into a growing audience on emerging platforms like voice, only open to merchants using Buy on Google.

 The feed we provide to the Google Merchant Center is shared by all three of these programs, minimizing your work to support each of them

 Two of these programs don’t require any upfront expenditure.
-Google Actions and Surfaces across Google are both free.
+Buy on Google and Free Product Listings are both free.
 Shopping Ads is the only program that requires an upfront investment of marketing funds but once you qualify for target ROAS bidding, this platform can be a very positive contributor to your bottom line.

-Why run Shopping Ads when Actions and Surfaces are free?
+Why run Shopping Ads when Buy on Google and Free Product Listings are free?
 Although these free programs shouldn’t be passed up, the thing that you want to remember is that there are no guarantees of the exposure you will receive from them.
 Much depends on your products and the competitive landscape for them.
 Shopping Ads gives you options to influence how often your ads are seen, and ultimately to control your ROAS, and these are the factors that we believe should be considered when making your decision to go with paid Shopping Ads.

 Running all three should be your goal, as each complements the other two, and together should give you a more comprehensive and pervasive campaign that increases both your exposure and overall performance.